What is a tax code?

 In the situation where you've underpaid tax, you’ll probably have to pay it back.
 This could either be done by putting you on an emergency tax code, or by issuing you with a tax bill.

-Find out more: income tax calculator 2018/2019 - check how much tax you're meant to pay
+Find out more: Income tax calculator - check how much tax you're meant to pay

 Why did your tax code change?